 The first thing you have to do to prepare your child for this transition is to prepare yourself.
 Look within for whatever ambivalence you have about leaving your child, because he/she will pick up on those feelings.
-Try to allay your own concerns first by communicating with the school and talking to your friends and family.
 We know this can be a big step for you as well.
 Please know that we are very comfortable helping both you and your child start school successfully!

 Some ideas to help in the move to preschool: